-This free iOS and Android app uses the GPS functionality so callers can provide emergency call-takers with their location information as determined by their smart phone.
+This free smartphone app uses the GPS functionality so callers can provide emergency call-takers with their location information as determined by their smart phone.
 The app also includes SES and Police Assistance Line numbers as options, so non-emergency calls are made to the most appropriate number.

 Emergency+ also provides users with information about who to call in various non-emergency situations.
-The free app can be downloaded from iTunes and Google Play Stores.
+The free app can be downloaded from the iTunes, Google Play and Windows Stores.

 Red Cross State Inquiry Centre